-- Courses that receive elective credit are noted with . - Courses that may be taken more than once are noted with ^. - Courses not offered every year (depending on interest) are noted with #.
+- Courses that only receive elective credit are noted with \. - Courses that may be taken more than once are noted with ^. - Courses offered every other year on a rotating basis are noted with #.

-NOTE: Grade 10 students may not enroll in more than two AP courses.
+NOTE: Grade 10 students may not enroll in more than three AP courses.